 Quality improvement made simple

-A useful guide for those thinking about how to re-design or develop new processes, pathways and services as we shift from the emergency phase of the pandemic.
+A guide for those thinking about how to re-design or develop new processes, pathways and services.

 Improving quality is about making health care safe, effective, patient-centred, timely, efficient and equitable.
 It’s about giving the people closest to problems affecting care quality the time, permission, skills and resources they need to solve them.
 In the history of the NHS, there has never been a greater focus on improving the quality of health services.